RusDoomer/keysolution/README.md

 **ALT (Alternation)**
 An alternation sequence is when hand use alternates over three consecutive keypresses - either Left-Right-Left or Right-Left-Right.

-**ROL (Roll)**
+**SRR (Same Row Roll)**
 A roll is when one hand presses two keys consecutively and is followed or preceded by a keypress on the other hand - either Left-Left-Right, Left-Right-Right, Right-Left-Left, or Right-Right-Left.
+A Same Row Roll has the two keys pressed on one hand also on the same row.

-**ONE (Onehand)**
+**SRO (Same Row Onehand)**
 A onehand is when all three keypresses are pressed on the same hand, and in an order from left to right or right to left.
+A Same Row Onehand has all keys on the same row.
 - `asd`, `sdf`, and `fds` are all onehands on QWERTY.

 **RED (Redirect)**